-- Upon completion, the Siri shortcut turns down the volume of the device to fifty percent and delivers a completion-notification to the user.
+• Upon completion, the Siri shortcut turns down the volume of the device to fifty percent and delivers a notification that says liquid has been successfully ejected from your iPhone.

 Now, since this is a Siri shortcut, you can add it to your home screen to access it more easily.
-Or else, you can simply ask Siri to run ‘Water Eject’ and it will eject water from your iPhone automatically.
-Moreover, apart from working on all iPhone models that support Siri shortcuts, the said tool also works with iPads and iPods running the latest software.
+Moreover, apart from working on all iPhone models that support Siri shortcuts, the said tool also works with iPads running on the latest available software.

 So that’s how you can easily eject water from your iPhone.
-Having water droplets stuck in the iPhone speaker grilles can be really annoying.
-Moreover, they can be harmful to your iPhone as well.
-While it’s surprising that Apple doesn’t offer a built in feature to do this on iPhone, it’s great to have a Siri Shortcut that can solve the problem.
-That said, if the shortcut isn’t cutting it for you, there are a bunch of other methods to remove water from iPhone that you can try as well, such as using apps to remove water from iPhone, as well as some online tools that you can use to get rid of water inside your iPhone, so check out the linked article.
+While it’s surprising that Apple doesn’t offer a built-in feature to do this on iPhone, it’s great to have a Siri Shortcut that can solve the problem.
+That said, if the shortcut isn’t cutting it for you, there are a bunch of other methods to remove water from iPhone that you can try as well.

 Water